-Make sure that the following prerequisites are met:
+Verify that the following prerequisites are met:

-- If you do not intend to use the Rename feature, Dell recommends that you delete the original VM before you perform recovery. - If you do not intend to use the Rename feature and you do not intend to delete the original VM, ensure that the VM is powered down and that none of its files are open before you perform recovery.
-The plug-in's recovery process overwrites the existing VM, and write-access is required. - Before recovering a VM to different host, make sure that the VM resources in the Configuration File match the resources available on the host.
-In particular, make sure that file locations and network-adapter names match.
-If they do not match, the VM might not get powered on.
+- If you do not intend to use the Rename feature, Quest recommends that you delete the original VM before you perform recovery. - If you do not intend to use the Rename feature and you do not intend to delete the original VM, ensure that the VM is turned off.
+Also ensure that none of its files are open before you perform recovery.
+The plug-in's recovery process overwrites the existing VM, and write-access is required. - Before recovering a VM to different host, verify that the VM resources in the Configuration File match the resources available on the host.
+In particular, verify that file locations and network-adapter names match.
+If they do not match, the VM might not get turned on.
 If resources are different on the target host, complete the recovery manually.